Geoff Jenkins

 Geoffrey Scott Jenkins (born July 21, 1974) is an American former professional baseball outfielder, who played in Major League Baseball (MLB) for the Milwaukee Brewers (1998–2007) and Philadelphia Phillies (2008).
 He is fourth on the Brewers’ all-time career home run list, trailing only Hall-of-Famer Robin Yount, 2011 National League (NL) MVP Ryan Braun, and former All-Star first baseman Prince Fielder.
 Following his playing career, Jenkins was on the coaching staff of the 2013 Peoria Explorers of the now-defunct Independent Freedom Pro Baseball League.

 Amateur career

-High school

 Jenkins attended Cordova High School in Rancho Cordova, California, where he played football, basketball, and baseball.
 He was selected for the all-state baseball team as a junior and senior before graduating in 1992.